slady/slady.github.io/java-8-sort.md

     "Ringo Starr");
 ```

+Now that we have defined our variables,
+we can sort them and print them all to the console.

 ## Java 7
 If we were working in Java 7 or any older version of Java before 8, we would do this: